quasarframework/tauri/.changes/escape-glob.md

 "tauri-bundler": "patch:bug"
 ---

-Fix tauri doesn't work if the project path contains glob characters
+Fix tauri fails to build if the project path contains glob characters